Important Immigration Updates

 At IUPUI and at colleges and universities around the world, education and research are immeasurably enriched by the presence and contributions of a wide variety of perspectives and voices, including international students, scholars, and faculty.
 We welcome and support them without regard to their immigration status and are committed to fostering an environment where they can succeed.
 We will continue and intensify the university’s longstanding advocacy for expanded access to higher education for all IUPUI students living in the United States and around the world.

 Our overarching goal at IUPUI is student success.
-In our curricula and programming, in our services and support, in our words and actions, everything we do aims toward preparing IUPUI students to be active and engaged citizens who are ready to contribute their knowledge, energy, and passion to making this world a better place.
-Regardless of the circumstances, we remain committed to that important goal.
+In our curricula and programming, in our services and support, in our words and actions, everything we do aims toward preparing IUPUI students to be active and engaged citizens who are ready to contribute their knowledge, energy, and passion to

 -IUPUI Chancellor Nasser H. Paydar statement (excerpt)

-Associate Vice Chancellor for International Affairs
+Interim Associate Vice Chancellor for International Affairs